AndreySV/mp709/README.md

 # mp709
-control USB-relay MP709 (http://masterkit.ru/shop/smarthome/executive-devices/1320248) using python
+control USB-relay MP709 (http://masterkit.ru/shop/smarthome/executive-devices/1320248) using python.
+It works on Windows and on Linux.